EE403-CapStone/Design/README.md

 # Example Hardware Code

 ## Joystick
-The joystick module is an Analog device, comprising of two 10kΩ potentiometers.
+The joystick module is an Analog device, comprising of two 10kΩ potentiometers. <br />
-X & Y will be determined via two analog reading pins on the microcontroller.
+X & Y will be determined via two analog reading pins on the microcontroller. <br />
-Pins 34/32/31 are designated ADC pins.
+Pins 34/32/31 are designated ADC pins. <br />

 ```
 import board